ncsa/http-logger/README.md

 SSL Cert
 ========

-Browsers will hopefully not trust the certificate being used and will not be able to see the template if they reach the site over https.
+Browsers will hopefully not trust the certificate being used and users will not be able to see the template if they reach the site over https.
 As a workaround, we generate the self signed cert for

 	blocked-for-security-reasons-by.our.domain